 Sales management is a crucial skill to develop in any small business.
 An effective Sales Manager is capable of taking an average sales team and transforming it into a high-performance sales team capable of consistently delivering 2x the revenue from the same cost base.

 At the heart of effective sales management are the 6 key disciplines I have shared with you in this article.
-Putting the right sales CRM tool in place will enables more effective sales management.
-I recommend Pipedrive because it is affordable to small business, simple for sales teams to use, it automates sales management reporting and integrates well with other useful sales tools like call recording.
+Putting the right sales CRM tool in place will enable more effective sales management.
+I recommend Pipedrive because it helps sales teams work on sales processes, manage their business pipeline, and monitor deals using a visual sales pipeline that shows what needs to be done each step of the way.
+Click here for a free trial.